jitendrachdhry/jhunterv01/src/com/jhunter/graph/cheatsheet/GraphFundamentals.md

 >
 > A Graph in the data structure can be termed as a data structure consisting of data that is stored among many groups of edges(paths) and vertices (nodes), which are interconnected.
 Graph data structure (N, E) is structured with a collection of Nodes and Edges.
 Both nodes and vertices need to be finite.

+> Real life Application
+>>1.
+Google Maps ( to find shortest time or distance)
+>>2.
+Social Network ( user == vertex | connection == edge )
+>>3. web search ( each page == vertex | link between 2 page == edge)

 > [Types of Graphs](https://www.upgrad.com/blog/graphs-in-data-structure/#:~:text=A%20graph%20can%20be%20represented,the%20row%20and%20column%20labels.)

+> How to prepair for Graph?
+>1.
+Build a Graph
+>2.
+Traverse the Graph using BFS / DFS
+>3.
+Find if Graph is Cyclic or ACyclic using BFS / DFS
+>4.
+Find the shortest path from source to destination
+   1. BFS
+   2. Dijkstra
+>5.
+Topological sorting
+>6.
+Minimum spanning tree (MST)
+>   1. Kruskal
+>   2. Prim
+>7.
+Backtracking
+   1. nQueen
+   2. Rat and Maze
+   3. Knight Tour
+>8.
+Techniques
+   1. Bellman ford
+   2. Floyd warshall
+   3. TSP
+   4. Flood fill
+   5. Graph Coloring
+   6. snake and ladder

 > Different Types of Graph in Data Structure